How much internet speed do you need? That depends on how you plan on using your internet connection.

-Both professional installation and self installation options are available in Seattle.
-Self installation allows for the customer to install the equipment in their home, and it is typically either free or inexpensive.
-Professional installation includes a trained professional that sets up equipment which can be more costly.
+Both professional installation and self-installation options are available in Seattle.
+Self-installation allows for the customer to install the equipment in their home, and it is typically either free or inexpensive.
+Professional installation includes a trained professional that sets up equipment that can be more costly.
 Professional installation services range from $0 to in Seattle depending on the provider and services.

 How much data do you need for your home or business internet in Seattle?

 If you’re using the internet for heavy streaming and gaming, data caps of 1 TB or higher may be necessary in order to avoid lag and data overage fees.
-Internet providers that offer plans without data caps in Seattle include Viasat Internet and CenturyLink Fiber Gigabit.
-Providers that offer plans with 1 TB caps include XFINITY from Comcast and Wave Broadband.
+Internet providers that offer plans without data caps in Seattle include Viasat Internet and CenturyLink.
+Providers that offer plans with 1 TB caps include XFINITY from Comcast and CenturyLink Fiber Gigabit.

 What are the most-connected neighborhoods in Seattle?